SacrificialDove/SacrificialDove/README.md

 <details>
 <summary> Before You Interact</summary>
 I have chronic loneliness & am diagnosed autism spectrum disorder.
 Do be respectful and use tone tags with me if possible.
 I am often times disconnected with people and their emotions and occasionally, reality—even if you're seemingly close to me.
 However, I do try my best to empathize.
 Regardless, I am legitimately mentally unwell.
-Sometimes, I will go quiet.
-That doesn't mean I'm upset per se, just simply uninterested or something else.
 I have poor recollection, and might not remember you or certain details well.
 My personality and mood shifts randomly, do be patient whenever it happens.
 I am frequently fatigued due to high masking.
 Often daydreaming or mindlessly wandering.
 </details>

 <details>